-Petitions to call an officer to account should be addressed to the Council as for ordinary petitions.
+Petitions to call an Officer to account should be addressed to the Council as for ordinary petitions.

-E-petitions
+E-Petitions

-10.7 The Council also accepts e-petitions.
-The E-petition facility is facilitated by Modern.Gov and can be accessed using the link on the Hastings Borough Council or East Sussex County Council websites.
-The minimum number of signatures required by for an e-petition to be considered under this rule is ten for ordinary and consultation petitions, 750 for petitions calling officers to account and 1500 for petitions for debate.
+The Council acknowledges that E-Petitions can be a faster, more convenient 10.7 alternative to a more traditional paper petition and therefore accepts the submission of E-Petitions.
+The E-Petition facility is facilitated by Modern.
+Gov and can be accessed using the link on the Hastings Borough Council website.
+The minimum number of signatures required for an E-Petition to be considered under this rule is ten for ordinary and consultation petitions, 750 for petitions calling Officers to account and 1500 for petitions for debate as described above in paragraphs 10.1 to 10.6.
+For E-Petitions relating to current planning applications and current licensing applications the minimum number of signatures required for an E-Petition to be considered under this rule is ten from different households.
 The same rules and procedures apply as for paper petitions and the signatories must all live, work or study in the Borough.
-E-petitions are not accepted for petitions alleging misconduct by a councillor or councillors (complaint to Standards Committee), relating to a Council officer or Service (Corporate Complaints Process / Disciplinary), or to matters relating to an individual e.g. a taxi driver's licence application or to petitions relating to a current planning application.
+Where an identical E-Petition and paper petition and both received in respect of the same matter, the Council will accept the petition which is received first.
+E-petitions are not accepted for petitions alleging misconduct by a Councillor or Councillors (complaint to Standards Committee), relating to a Council Officer or Service (Corporate Complaints Process / Disciplinary), or to matters relating to an individual...